 - Get your 99% off of Namecheap.
 Claim it here.

-- Bring your blog to life with special discounts in web hosting packages, SSL Certificate (website security certificate), and many more!
+- Bring your blog to life with special discounts on web hosting packages, SSL certificates (website security certificates), and many more!

 - Take advantage of StudioPress Themes for a professional-looking website.
 Get your special discount here.
 I used Digital Pro for this site.
 You can get yours here.

 5. Send pitches to editors.

 Your blog is your portfolio, guest posts included.
 Why should writers build their writing portfolios?

-When you don’t have anything to showcase your skill, how can they evaluate your contribution to their site, right?
+When you don’t have anything to showcase your skill, how can they evaluate your contribution to their site?

 Guest posts aren’t only beneficial for them, as the publisher, but the author (that’s you) as well.

-It is through guest blogging where you can expand your reach and show your expertise that’s related to your niche.
+Through guest blogging, you can expand your reach and show your expertise related to your niche.

 Are you getting the picture?

-And if it’s published on their site and, for instance, they have millions of readers per month on average, you get the share for around 30%.
+Let’s say your guest post contains your website link.
+The publisher approves the links within the content you submit.
+And if it’s published on their site and, for instance, they have millions of readers per month on average.
+You get the share for around 30%.

 Guest blogging helps you a lot as a writer.
 It’s a great opportunity to market your brand and build strong relationship with site owners or editorial team.
 So, you don’t have to rely on ads to promote your content because they will do the promotion for you.

 For example, your post got 1,000 views.
-On average, an estimated 30% of the total readers visited your site.
+An estimated 30% of the total readers visited your site.
 That means you get 300 visitors.
 You don’t need to spend on ads to promote your content.

 When they land on your site and see your offer, you have 300 chances to earn sign-ups and make money from your courses or affiliate commissions (if you’re an affiliate).

 In my case, I contributed to Lifehack and professional blogs like Your Online Revenue and Raelyn Tan.
-These are popular blogs that opened their doors for me to write for them.
+These popular blogs opened their doors for me to write for them.

 Here are some of the posts I wrote: